View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 (Source: Visit Houston via Facebook)

 Houston has so many nicknames, there’s a Wikipedia page just to help you keep them straight.
-But the two most popular are “Space City,” because it’s home to NASA’s Johnson Space Center, and “Bayou City,” for the 10 meandering waterways that wind through the area.
+But the two most popular are “Space City,” because it’s home to NASA’s Johnson Space Center, and “Bayou City,” for the 22 meandering waterways that wind through the area.
+Living in Houston, Texas, means the best of both worlds — reaching for the stars, and staying grounded in the earthbound beauty of the Lone Star State’s parks, rivers, and open spaces.

-Q: What salary do you need to live in Houston?
+Q: What salary do you need to live comfortably in Houston?

-A: The median household income in Houston is around $56,000, according to the latest info from the U.S. Census Bureau.
-What you’d need to earn really comes down to the type of lifestyle you want to live.
-Still, Houston does have a lower cost of living than many other large cities.
-For example, if you earn $50K a year in Dallas, you would only need to earn about $45K to maintain the same standard of living in Houston.
+A: The median household income in Houston is around $62,900, according to the latest info from the U.S. Census Bureau.
+That’s nearly $20,000 more than the area’s living wage, which is about $45,000 before taxes for a single adult.
+To live comfortably, you’d need to earn above the living wage, but the exact amount would depend on your preferred lifestyle.
+Fortunately, Houston does have a lower cost of living than many other large cities.
+For example, if you earn $50K a year in Houston, you would need to earn about $53K in Dallas to maintain the same standard of living.

 (Source: Wikimedia Commons)